bokeh/bokeh/sphinx/source/docs/user_guide/data.rst

 The basis for any data visualization is the underlying data.
-This section describes the various ways to provide data to Bokeh, from passing data values directly, to creating a |ColumnDataSource| (CDS) and filtering the data with a
+This section describes the various ways to provide data to Bokeh, from passing data values directly to creating a |ColumnDataSource| (CDS) and filtering the data with a
 |CDSView|.

 .. _userguide_data_python_lists: